-- Aleane Webb Dissertation Research Fellowship - International Research Fellowships - Katherine Goodman Stern Dissertation Year Fellowship - Jo Rae Wright Fellowship for Outstanding Women in Science - Anne Firor Scott Dissertation Completion Fellowship - Named Instructorships in Arts and Sciences - Summer Research Fellowships (all students in year 1-5) to allow students to continue their education and/or research over the summer break, free of non-academic service obligations.
+- Aleane Webb Dissertation Research Fellowship - International Research Fellowships - Katherine Goodman Stern Dissertation Year Fellowship - Jo Rae Wright Fellowship for Outstanding Women in Science - Anne Firor Scott Dissertation Completion Fellowship - Named Instructorships in Arts and Sciences - Summer Research Fellowships (all students need to apply as the summer funding is not guaranteed) to allow students to continue their education and/or research over the summer break, free of non-academic service obligations.
 The fellowship will pay a stipend for the period June 1-August 31 plus summer tuition and health fee in three equal installments. - Competitive Summer Research Fellowships (for students between years three and six) - 9-month Library Internships